2D inviscid Boussinesq equations and 3D axisymmetric Euler equations: (1) A unification ($Em$), (2) Finite-time blow-up of two unified $(1+1)$D systems rigorously derived from ($Em$): Introduction

 \section{Introduction}

-The question of whether smooth solutions can develop a singularity in finite time is a central theme in nonlinear PDE and fluid mechanics.
-In this paper we study a $(1+2)$-dimensional closed subsystem (E1), rigorously derived from the inviscid 2D Boussinesq equations: it retains a stretching-like interaction between two scalar fields while suppressing enough geometric and nonlocal complexity to permit closed-form analysis.
-Our aim is twofold: to construct explicit finite-time blow-up backgrounds and to formulate a perturbative stability theory around those backgrounds that is mathematically solid at the linear level and explicit about the remaining nonlinear obstruction.
+The formation of finite-time singularities for the two-dimensional inviscid Boussinesq equations and for the three-dimensional incompressible Euler equations with swirl remains among the central open problems in mathematical fluid dynamics.
+In this paper we study closed $(1+2)$-dimensional subsystems $(E1,E2)$, rigorously derived from the (2D inviscid Boussinesq, 3D axisymmetric Euler) equations in velocity--pressure form under a parity ansatz on the meridian plane.
+Thus we discover a unification because the integer $m=1,2$ only appears in two numerical coefficients of the unified system $(Em)$.
+Our second emphasis in this revision is on two exact unified $(1+1)$D systems, denoted $(R0)$ and $(Z0)$, which are rigorously derived from $(Em)$ by restricting to the distinguished symmetry axes.
+Our aim is twofold: first, to identify a precise apex finite-time blow-up mechanism already visible in these exact $(1+1)$D descendants of the (2D Boussinesq, 3D axisymmetric Euler) systems; second, to formulate a perturbative stability theory around compatible backgrounds that is mathematically solid at the linear level and explicit about the remaining nonlinear obstruction.